 Best for: Stylish suitcases.

 |Return policy:||100 days|

 Osprey: Best wheeled duffel luggage brand

 Osprey began on a single sewing machine in sepia-toned California back in 1974.
-With the aim to design the perfect travel and hiking backpack, they surpassed their goal and then some.
+With the aim of designing the perfect travel and hiking backpack, they surpassed their goal and then some.

-A favourite of thru-hikers, Osprey are famed for producing extremely lightweight, durable and functional backpacks, placing the needs of their customers at the absolute forefront of their innovations.
+A favorite of thru-hikers, Osprey is famed for producing extremely lightweight, durable, and functional backpacks, placing the needs of their customers at the absolute forefront of their innovations.